BUSINESS CASE

 Ending Workplace TB is committed to supporting our members to improving the health, productivity, and resilience of their workforces.
 Our work is based on the best-available research and we want to make sure that all partners have access to that research.
 Below you will find the papers that back up the things we say - as well as other useful resources.

-Headline: Research suggests that even one case of TB could result in up to 50% of your workforce being infected.
+Headline: Research suggests that even one case of TB could result in up to 50% of the workforce being infected.

-This argument is supported by three sources related to the spread of TB in the workplace, all in developed countries with high-quality healthcare and good levels of ventilation.
+To illustrate this point, we have identified three studies which show that TB can spread dramatically in workplaces.
 The 50% figure is drawn from two separate studies in Taiwan and the United States.
 The third study relates to an investigation of a single workplace in Australia where the proportion of co-workers infected was slightly lower, but still significant.

 Workplace contact investigations in the United States.
 Davidow et al (2003).